North Dakota House passes essential caregiver bill

-North Dakota House members voted 88-1 Friday to approve a bill to allow long-term care residents an "essential caregiver."
+North Dakota House members voted 88-1 on April 9 to approve a bill to allow long-term care residents an "essential caregiver."

 Senate Bill 2145 would allow a caregiver to enter a facility to "provide in-person physical, spiritual or emotional support" to a resident.